ernesto27/system-design/videostream/tutorial/tutorial.md

 wget: required to download ffmpeg bin file. tar, xz: required to extract the file.

-After installed that dependencies, we download the ffmpeg bin file from the official site, extract the file and create a symbolic link to the /usr/bin/ffmpeg path,  this is required in order to call the ffmpeg from our go code.
+After installed that dependencies, we download the ffmpeg binary file using wget, extract the file and create a symbolic link to the /usr/bin/ffmpeg path,  this is required in order to call the ffmpeg from our golang code.

 Add .env file with the definition of the required environemnt variables
 ```